greeny-blue/data-science-notes/interactive-apps/README.md

 ## Chemometric analysis

 I used be a researcher where a core part of my role was chemometric analysis, specifically analysing chemical spectra.
-I wrote this app to save me having to do endlessly edit fiddly scripts.
+I wrote this app to save me having to endlessly edit fiddly scripts.
 It's feature-rich, easy to use, free and open source, and has been adopted by several labs internationally.

 <img src="images/SpxSpl stack screenshot.png">

-Highlights:
+#### Highlights:
   - **Flexible preprocessing using a `sortable` widget** that allows a variety of processing steps to be carried out in any order, with a minumum of fuss
   - Includes many commonly-used chemometric analyses, including **unsupervised (PCA, correlation, HCA) and supervised learning (RF, kNN, LDA)**
   - **A record of all the relevant parameters is saved** when an analysis is performed so you never need to remember what was done